snd/hinoki/README.md

 **magical inversion of control for nodejs**

-hinoki is an asynchronous dependency resolution and injection system designed to manage complexity in nodejs applications.
+hinoki is a powerful and flexible asynchronous dependency resolution and dependency injection system designed to manage complexity in nodejs applications.

 hinoki is inspired by [prismatic's graph](https://github.com/Prismatic/plumbing#graph-the-functional-swiss-army-knife) and [angular's dependency injection](http://docs.angularjs.org/guide/di).